 The Spanish bus system is great.
-Unlike in some countries, buses are very often used here and depended on so they tend to be large, comfortable, and reliable.
-You can get direct buses from the larger cities to any of the Costa Tropical towns or buses that run from small town to town.
-There are also local buses that take you around each town.
-You can purchase bus tickets on the same website where train tickets are sold and compare the prices of each.
-You have to pay for local buses as you get on.
-Best site for finding the cheapest bus fares is OMIO!
+Unlike in some countries, buses are used here often, and they tend to be larger, more comfortable, and very reliable.
+You can find direct buses from all the larger cities to any of the Costa Tropical towns, or buses that run from each small town to another.

 Each town has a taxi stand where taxis are always present.
 You can either go down to the stand or call one up and have them come to you.
 There are also several private taxi services with larger vehicles that will take you to and from the bigger cities and airports.
 More about Taxis in Almuñécar.

-One of the preferred ways of getting around is of course renting your own car.
+One of the preferred ways of getting around is, of course, renting a car.
 Car rentals in Spain tend to be very reasonable.
 You can either pick up a car in Granada or Malaga (at the airport) or pick up a car in town.
 More about car rentals in Almuñécar.

 Additional Information about Almuñécar